pgrandje/pohelper/POHelper/Notes/README.txt

     -url http://www.abcnews.com -dest /Users/pgrandje/MyProjects/testgentests/mygeneratedpageobjects

+  This defaults to generating the page object code although there are other options, see below.

 - Currently I'm not running this from the command-line yet, although if you're comfortable setting up a typical java runtime environment you should only need to be sure your CLASSPATH is set correctly to run from the command-line. only from the IDE.

+- Other options
+-generate  (can be set to analyze for the hints file.)
+-codeShell or -codeShellTemplate -- for setting the filepath of the code template file.
+This is the file that defines the other shell, such as the class name, for the page object.
+-tagSwitch or tagSwitchTemplate -- specifies the filepath for the tags to be used for code generation and the code template snippets for code generation.
+-loc or -locator -- specifies the strategy to use for writing WebElement locators.
+-defMem or -defaultMemberName -- specifies the string to use by default for WebElement members when no useful string from the corresponding HTML tag can be used.
+-h or -help -- displays command-line help.